Chartered Professional Accountants of Ontario

 Tracking and Reporting CPD

 Each year, in conjunction with the Annual Membership Dues process, Members must submit a CPD Declaration form, declaring whether they met the CPD requirement, did not meet the requirement or are exempt from the requirement.
 Members are required to retain professional development supporting documentation (for example, the course description or outline) and records of enrolment.
-It is recommended that records be kept for a total of seven years for possible review or audit by the Institute.
+It is recommended that records be kept for a total of seven years for possible review or audit by CPA Ontario.

 What Happens if I Fail to Comply with the CPD Requirement